 Three business groups

 The Business Group Machines & Systems develops, produces and distributes new equipment as spinning systems or as single machines.
-Blowroom and cards are used for fiber preparation; draw frames, combers and roving frames are used for spinning preparation; and ring, compact-, rotor and air-jet spinning machines are used for end spinning.
+Blowroom and cards are used for fiber preparation; draw frames, combers and rowing frames are used for spinning preparation; and ring, compact-, rotor and air-jet spinning machines are used for end spinning.
 The offer is supplemented by planning services and automation solutions as well as ESSENTIAL, the Rieter Digital Spinning Suite, as a digital platform for the complete spinning mill.

 (Source: PCI, ITMF, estimate Rieter)